foostan/crkbd/corne-cherry/doc/v3/buildguide_en.md

 ### ProMicro

-Solder ProMicro in the following orientation
+Solder headers to PCB.
+Then solder ProMicro to headers, with components facing PCB

 ![build_promicro](assets/build_promicro.jpg)